anoopkkarki/Data-Analysis-NYC-cab-rides/README.md

 * Mean speed of our cab rides.
 * Rides in a particular month
 * No. of times where drivers were tipped over a certain amount
-* Months where drivers were tipped this amount
+* Months where drivers were tipped 0 amount
 * No. of times riders were dropped off to the airport.

 The project is made in jupyter notebook.